The best project management software makes it simple and easy to enable teams to organize projects and tasks.

 There are also options for document management, time keeping, as well as tracking and fixing errors.
 A range of integrations are available, such as Slack, Google, Dropbox, as well as the numerous other Zoho suites.

-Pricing is dependent on both the number of users, number of projects, and the depth of features required, with higher plans offering unlimited projects and higher limits according to the plan subscribed to.
+Pricing is dependent on both the number of users, number of projects, and the depth of features required, with higher level plans offering unlimited projects and higher limits according to the plan subscribed to.
 There is a free plan available to explore the software's features.

 LiquidPlanner has a robust feature set for enterprise-grade project management, boasting corporate customers which are leading Fortune 500 firms including Bayer, Cisco and Daimler.